 Faculty Editorial Advisers

 Each Faculty Editorial Advisor (FEA) is asked to review 3-5 essays submitted by IDS undergraduate students from across Canada, annually.
 The FEA is asked to provide his/her recommendation in terms of the manuscript's suitability for publication, as well as advice for revision.
 Faculty Editorial Advisers are an invaluable part of the review process, and we greatly appreciate their support.

-For more information, or to express interest in becoming a Faculty Editorial Advisor, please contact the Editor-in-Chief of the Undercurrent, Clarke Foster, at email@example.com.
+For more information, or to express interest in becoming a Faculty Editorial Advisor, please contact the Editor-in-Chief of the Undercurrent, Devon Matthews, at firstname.lastname@example.org.